globalwordnet/english-wordnet/README.md

 The latest version can be accessed here

 * [As WN-LMF XML](http://server1.nlp.insight-centre.org/enwordnet-update/english-wordnet-3.3.xml)
-* [As RDF (TTL)](http://server1.nlp.insight-centre.org/enwordnet-update/english-wordnet-3.3.ttl) (the RDF TTL file conains only the instances - the Ontolex schema is also available [as RDF XML](https://www.w3.org/ns/lemon/ontolex))
+* [As RDF (TTL)](http://server1.nlp.insight-centre.org/enwordnet-update/english-wordnet-3.3.ttl) (the RDF TTL file contains only the instances - the Ontolex schema is also available [as RDF XML](https://www.w3.org/ns/lemon/ontolex))
 * [As WordNet database files](http://server1.nlp.insight-centre.org/enwordnet-update/english-wordnet-3.3.zip)

 Please note these files are automatically compiled from the HEAD of MASTER and